-True, traditionally our American friends have always been the big spenders when it comes to Halloween, but recent stats show that the UK market is really sinking its teeth into this spooky time of year.
+Just before we dive into our top Halloween promotion ideas, let’s first take a look at spending habits during this spooky time of year.
+While it’s true that our American friends have traditionally been the big spenders at Halloween, recent stats show that the UK market is really sinking its teeth into this season.

-Beauty brand Soap and Glory made use of influencer photos and and sign posted to their own appropriate products to achieve these ghoulish looks.
+Beauty brand Soap and Glory made use of influencer photos and signposted to their own appropriate products to achieve these ghoulish looks.

-They can also extend to promoting real world purchases.
-A great example comes from Burger King who used a branded game to help promote sales of their special Halloween edition burgers.
-Players could play the game within the Burger King app and unlock special themed levels by scanning codes on promotional Halloween burgers.
+A great example comes from Burger King, who used a branded game to help promote sales of their special Halloween-edition burgers.
+Players could play the game within the Burger King app and unlock special themed levels by scanning codes on promotional burgers.

 YouTube and online videos